Loading...

 Daytime highs of 85–90°F (29–32°C).
 Hurricane season runs June 1 – November 30, with the most active period in August through October.
 Most days are beautiful — storms develop over days, not hours.

-Water temperature: 82–84°F (28–29°C) — the warmest of the year
+Water temperature: 82–84°F (28–29°C) per NOAA coastal data — the warmest of the year

 Crowd level: Low — the island is quieter with excellent availability